Muhammed-Areeb2007/arp-spoof-lab/README.md

 # ARP Spoofing Attack Demo + Mitigation Lab

+> ⚠️ **Disclaimer:** This project was built in an isolated lab environment for educational purposes only.
+All attacks were performed on VMs with no external network access.
+Do not use these techniques on networks you do not own.
+>
 ## Overview
 Demonstrates a complete ARP cache poisoning → DNS spoofing → credential harvesting attack chain in an isolated 3-VM lab,